Online Sunshine Logo

 (a) The electric charge produced by the fence upon contact must not exceed energizer characteristics set forth in paragraph 22.108 and depicted in Figure 102 of International Electrotechnical Commission Standard No. 60335-2-76, Current Edition.

-(b) A nonelectric fence or wall must completely enclose the low-voltage electric fence.
-The low-voltage electric fence may be up to 2 feet higher than the perimeter nonelectric fence or wall.
+(b) A nonelectric fence or wall must completely enclose the outside perimeter of the low-voltage electric fence.
+The low-voltage electric fence must be 2 feet higher than the perimeter nonelectric fence or wall.

 (c) The low-voltage electric fence must be identified using warning signs attached to the fence at intervals of not more than 60 feet.